Rooms will offered to incoming students depending on their place on the waitlist AND If they have received accepted a

 Upon receiving an offer for accommodation, an email will be sent to the student's email address.

-Upon receivinng this they will have up to 36 hours to accept their offer for accommodation.
+Upon receiving this they will have up to 48 hours to accept their offer for accommodation.
 They can accept their offer by paying a booking and security deposit for available on-campus accommodation as well as agreeing to the Licence to Reside.

 Please note, the booking and security deposit is €735.